Black-box Prompt Tuning with Subspace Learning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have achieved tremendous success in recent years~\cite{brown2020language,raffel2019exploring}.
-With prompt-based tuning methods~\cite{li2021prefixtuning,lester2021power}, it is easy to adapt LLMs to downstream tasks by only introducing a small portion of tunable parameters.
-Prompt-based tuning methods also enable mix-task inference and achieve competitive performance~\cite{li2021prefixtuning,lester2021power}, which makes it a suitable choice for users to customize LLMs in the emerging LLM service scenario.
-For example, the recently launched NVIDIA NeMo LLM service provides a prompt-learning API for users to customize the LLM.\footnote{\url{https://www.nvidia.com/en-us/gpu-cloud/nemo-llm-service}}
+\IEEEPARstart{I}{n} recent years, Large Language Models (LLMs) have achieved tremendous success and demonstrated their potential to generalize well across various downstream tasks~\cite{brown2020language,raffel2019exploring}.
+With prompt-based tuning methods~\cite{li2021prefixtuning,lester2021power}, LLMs can be easily adapted to downstream tasks by introducing only a small portion of tunable parameters.
+These methods also enable mix-task inference and achieve competitive performance~\cite{li2021prefixtuning,lester2021power}, making them a suitable choice for users to customize LLMs in the emerging LLM service scenario.
+For example, the recently launched Amazon Bedrock provides a prompt-learning API that allows users to customize the LLM service.\footnote{\url{https://aws.amazon.com/bedrock}}

-While prompt-based tuning methods are efficient in parameters, learning prompts requires back-propagating through the entire LLM model, which significantly increases the memory consumption.
-As a result, black-box prompt tuning methods~\cite{sun2022bbtv2,sun2022blackbox}, which use derivative-free optimization (DFO) algorithms for learning prompts, have gained increasing attention recently.

-To avoid the low convergence rate of DFO algorithms in high-dimensional search spaces~\cite{conn2009introduction}, black-box prompt tuning methods generally optimize prompts in a low-dimensional subspace of the original search space~\cite{sun2022bbtv2,sun2022blackbox}. \citet{sun2022bbtv2,sun2022blackbox} have demonstrated that optimizing prompts in a randomly selected affine subspace with DFO algorithms can achieve comparable performance to prompt-based tuning methods on classification tasks under few-shot settings.
-Despite the successes, black-box prompt tuning methods have shown poor versatility across tasks and LLMs~\cite{sun2022bbtv2}.
+Recently, a new form of prompt tuning methods, known as \emph{black-box prompt tuning}, has gained increasing attention.
+A notable characteristic of black-box prompt tuning methods is their ability to learn prompts without relying on derivative information.
+This is achieved through the use of derivative-free optimization (DFO) algorithms, which are also referred to as black-box optimization algorithms~\cite{sun2022blackbox,sun2022bbtv2}.
+Therefore, black-box prompt tuning methods eliminate the need for the backward pass and the storage of intermediate activations during the forward pass of LLMs\cite{chen2018neural}, making them efficient in computation and memory.
+The primary challenge with black-box tuning is the slow convergence rate of DFO algorithms in high-dimensional prompt search spaces \cite{conn2009introduction}.
+To mitigate this, black-box prompt tuning methods typically optimize prompts within a low-dimensional subspace of the full search space \cite{sun2022bbtv2, sun2022blackbox}.
+Sun \emph{et al.} \cite{sun2022bbtv2, sun2022blackbox} demonstrate that optimizing prompts in a randomly selected affine subspace with DFO algorithms can achieve competitive performance on classification tasks under few-shot settings when compared with derivative-based prompt tuning methods.
+Unfortunately, despite their success, black-box prompt tuning methods have shown poor versatility across tasks and LLMs \cite{sun2022bbtv2}.